MorrisCastro04/holbertonschool-web_front_end/CSS_advanced/README.md

 task 3: add a root element with the colors

 task 4: add a font family to the body and title

+task 5: add to the root the sizes of fonts